 Despite the successes, Huang recognizes the limits of his project.

-"Because Weibo restricts the use of web crawlers, we can only collect around 3.000 conversations per day to prevent suicide."he said.
+“Because Weibo limits the use of web crawlers, we can only collect about 3.000 conversations per day to prevent a suicide”he said.

 "So we can only isolate one or two cases a day, and we choose to focus on the most urgent ones."